IDAHO SPRINGS, COLORADO

 I left Idaho Springs for what was to be a straight shot to Mt.
 Evans.
 I wasn’t sure how far it was and stupidly, was afraid to ask.
 I had read 28 miles but wasn’t sure if that was one way or round trip.
 I also read it was 14 miles.
 Of course it’s both, depending on whether you start at Idaho Springs or at Echo Lake.

 As soon as I left Idaho Springs I crossed I-70 and immediately began climbing.
 I saw a sign for Mt Evans Fee Area – 14 Miles and hoped that it was 14 miles to the top of Mt.
 Evans.
 I pictured a plateau and even thought that perhaps the road continued down the other side.
+I was so ignorant.

 The road up started pretty easy especially the first six miles.
 Unfortunately, there are no elevation markers except at the major mileposts.
 I think I would have liked to know every time I went through another 1000 feet.
 There were no flats for the next 14 miles.